twasa/blog/content/post/xargs.md

 - build and execute command lines from standard input

 ## syntax and examples
-- Find all .log files in or below the current directory and process them.
+- Find all .log files in or below the current directory and process them

 ```
 find . -name "*.log" -type f -print | xargs tar -cvf logs.tar